01 of 10

-The most iconic resort in San Diego is also one of the most family-friendly, thanks to its superb setting on 26 beachfront acres and roster of.laid-back activities like dive-in movie nights and s'more roasts.
+The most iconic resort in San Diego is also one of the most family-friendly, thanks to its superb setting on 26 beachfront acres and roster of.laid-back activities like drive-in movie nights and s'more roasts.
 Hotel del Coronado's children's club, Kidtopia, offers three-hour camps and one-hour programs for children ages 4 to 12, with a fun mix of indoor and outdoor activities.
 The highlight of the program is the learn-to-surf lessons available daily for kids age 4 and up.
 Paddleboard lessons are also available.

 See also: Best California Resorts for FamiliesContinue to 6 of 10 below.